ylkhayat/smart-socket-service/docs/testsets/start-wait-stop/run-3/README.md

 >
 > Tada, that's it 🎉.
 Once again, check out my personal explanation of the testset in the document [start-wait-stop](https://ylkhayat.github.io/smart-socket-service/testsets/#start-wait-stop.pdf) 🚀

-For this run, the testset was executed for me, connecting my personal laptop and charging it for 20 seconds before stopping the socket again.
+For this run, the testset was executed for me, plugging in my personal laptop and letting the process control the powering on and off of the smart socket.
+The toggle duration input was 30 seconds.

 ### Manual Intervention